-In addition to our orthopedic offices, we conduct follow-up physical therapy and training sessions at three convenient locations: Wakefield, Raleigh, and Knightdale.
-The Wakefield physical therapy office is now located in the same building as our Wakefield orthopedic office in the suite right next door.
-The Raleigh physical therapy office is located in the same building as our Raleigh orthopedic offices.
+In addition to our orthopedic offices, we conduct follow-up physical therapy and training sessions at two convenient locations: Wakefield and Knightdale.
+The Wakefield physical therapy office is located in the same building as our Wakefield orthopedic office in the suite next door.
 The Knightdale physical therapy office is located in the same building as our Knightdale orthopedic office.

 In addition to traditional physical therapy techniques we also offer these specialty services:

 OrthoNC Physical Therapy is proud to now offer aquatic physical therapy at our Wakefield location.
 Aquatic therapy will be provided in a heated, saline, therapy pool located in the Rex Wellness Center of Wakefield.
 Aquatic therapy is very beneficial for patients with lower extremity arthritis, low back pain, obesity and any patients who have difficulty with land-based therapy.
 The buoyancy and resistance properties of water make for a perfect therapy environment.
 For more information about how aquatic therapy may help you, please call our physical therapy office.

 Dry needling is a technique physical therapists use (where allowed by state law) to treat myofascial pain.
 The technique uses a “dry” needle, one without medication or injection, inserted through the skin into areas of the muscle, known as trigger points.